javier-jimenez/smartthings/README.md

   - Select **My Devices**
   - Click on the **+ New Device** button on the right.
   - Fill the Name and Network ID Field (can be anything you like)
-  - Under Type, select RingAlarm
+  - Under Type, select "Ring Alarm With Sensors"
   - Select appropriate options under Location and Hub
   - Click **Create**
   - Click **Preferences (edit)**